Software Development: LINQ (Language Integrated Query) and SQL

 - There are fewer complexities with the LINQ syntax than with SQL and Stored Procedures

-- Maintaining both SQL and LINQ is an extra expense
+- Maintaining both SQL projects and LINQ projects is an overhead

 Words of Caution